abhiwand/atk/api-doc/src/main/resources/python/frame/export_to_json.rst

 folderName : string
     The HDFS folder path where the files will be created

-separator : string (optional)
-    The separator for separating the values.
-    Default is ",".

 count : int (optional)
     The number of records you want.
     Default, or value less than 1, is the whole frame.